 Have you ever had the feeling that you don’t have anything to wear?
 You’re standing in front of your wardrobe.
 You’re going through the pile of clothes and you’re hating everything you see.
-Despite the obvious abundance of things to put on, you announce with annoyance that you “have nothing to wear.”
+Despite the obvious abundance of things to put on, you announce with annoyance: “I have nothing to wear!”

 I bet you did.
 We’ve all been there.
 Standing in front of our big wardrobes full of the clothes which we have chosen ourselves and we’re still not finding anything good to wear.

-I picked the clothes yourself, right?
-Why the heck you’re not able to find anything good to wear.
-Have our standards for good quality things changed?
+Have your standards for quality and fashion changed?
 Or, you simply don’t like anything now because you’ve fallen into the trap of buying things you don’t need.

 First, let’s see why do we buy things